iaeiou/blue-plankton-2/content/posts/moving-to-new-york.md

 You want to avoid being ripped off by someone who sells you "green" firewood that they pass off as ready to burn.
 This happened to a friend of mine in Vermont.

-> Tip: If you think you've been scammed and have bought green wood, check the ash level in your wood stove first.
+> Tip: If you think you have green wood, check the ash level in your wood stove first.
 If it's built up, it can block air flow and create a condition that mimics green wood that won't burn.

 Find a good source — like the town clerk — who can tell you where you can find quality firewood.